-A new international mobility fund launched at the same time aims to promote inward and outward mobility between all institutions and support intellectual exchange.
+To promote knowledge exchange and cross-institutional linkages, the SCCJR has an international mobility fund which aims to promote inward and outward mobility between all institutions.
 This fund can provide small grants, especially between SCCJR and its partners to facilitate exchanges, and may be supported by match funding from one’s home institution.
 For information about visiting one of the SCCJR universities as a visiting fellows, check out our Visiting SCCJR page.

 Crime and Justice Research Centre, Queensland University of Technology

 QUT’s Center for Justice is a think tank for social justice that aims to empower and enable citizens, consumers and communities through solutions-oriented research.
 Their vision is to democratise justice by improving opportunities for health and well-being and enhancing the inclusiveness of work and education while widening access to justice.

 They lead interdisciplinary research in applied criminology, and are home to distinguished international researchers.